hjudgesac/joule_integration_sfsf_public/run_booster/run_btp_booster.md

 ![run_booster](5.png)

 6. Specify the SuccesFactors **Tenant Domain**, **Company Code** and click **Validate**.
 **Note**: Tenant domain should be entered without trailing forward slash at the end of the URL.
-Customers already migrated to common super domain(CSD) should use the pre-CSD domain of their SucessFactors tenant.
+Customers already migrated to common super domain(CSD) should use the pre-CSD domain of their SuccessFactors tenant.
 See preparation steps for more information.</br>
 ![run_booster](6.png)

 7. Confirm the validation is successful and click **Next**.